2026-05-23 11:56:13 | EST

 News Analysis

-{平台标识} We provide consistent updates on equity markets, focusing on earnings performance and stock price trends.
+real-time data Users can access market analysis covering earnings reports, institutional flows, and stock price movements.
 Former President Donald Trump announced he has postponed signing a planned executive order on artificial intelligence, stating he was concerned certain elements within the order might hinder AI development.
 Trump acknowledged AI is "causing tremendous good" but suggested the order "could have been a blocker," signaling a potential shift in the regulatory approach toward emerging technology.

 Live News